jamiemo/wp-stateless/README.md

 - Use only Azure services, not third party domain registration or SSL, where possible
 - Deploy the latest version of WordPress in an automated manner (not waiting for third parties to package)
-- Have some form of backup (30 days MySQL snapshots and 30 days soft delete on the storage account file share)
+- Have some form of backup (30 days MySQL snapshots and 30 days soft delete on the storage account file share/Production P1V2 hourly backups for 30 days)
 - Use a custom domain with SSL/TLS
 - Scalable web and database tiers
 - Be a cost effective deployment
 - Automated patching of [MySQL](https://docs.microsoft.com/azure/mysql/flexible-server/concepts-maintenance), and the [App Service OS and runtime](https://docs.microsoft.com/azure/app-service/overview-patch-os-runtime)
 - Locks are applied to all stateful data (storage account file share and MySQL database) to avoid accidental deletion
-- Azure Redis Cache can optionally be deployed for improved performance
+- Azure Redis Cache can optionally be deployed to reduce database load

 ## Costs
 The major costs are the App Service and the MySQL database.
 These are the most scaled down versions practical while allowing for the minimum required features.